helium/HIP/004x-lorawan-netid-routing.md

 OUI operator(s) need not be the same as the entity making the request.

 ## Alternate Solutions
+[alternate-solutions]: #alternate-solutions

-We could conceive of a system where any OUI operator could submit interest in purchasing packets for a NetID.
-However, this is a direct violation of LoRaWAN Alliance requirements agreed upon by DeWi upon joining the LoRaWAN Alliance and receiving a LoRaWAN NetID.
+We could conceive of a system where any OUI operator could submit interest in purchasing packets for a NetID via a permissionless transaction.
+However, this is a direct violation of LoRaWAN Alliance requirements agreed by DeWi upon joining the LoRaWAN Alliance and receiving a LoRaWAN NetID allocation.
 Furthermore, bad actors could exploit this mechanism to harvest data from the Helium Network without even compensating hotspot operators.